MeliiZa/SecretAssignment/readme.md

 ## The challenge

-Countable provided me with screenshots to replicate into a website considering responsive layouts.
+Countable provided me with screenshots to replicate into a responsive website.

 ## Table of Contents